Flying high on the Central Coast

 Adventures on the Central Coast

-Beaches, lakes, forests and national parks provide the perfect backdrop for adventure.
-Try sailboarding, kayaking or canoeing, go cycling along one of the many cycle paths in the area or follow a bushwalking trail.
+The beaches, lakes, forests and national parks of the area provide the perfect backdrop for any adventure.
+Try sailboarding, kayaking or canoeing, go cycling along one of the many cycle paths in the area or explore the stunning bushwalking trail.
 Fish the channel at The Entrance for blackfish and prawns, or head out on a game-fishing boat or whale-watching cruise.
 For mountain-biking and four-wheel driving enthusiasts, nearby Ourimbah State Forest has some exciting terrain.

 Get active on the water with kayaking and stand up paddleboarding at Avoca Beach or put on your dive gear, head off shore and spot marine life at the Ex-HMAS Adelaide Dive Site.
 Cast a fishing line at The Entrance or join a group ocean fishing charter.